unl-nimbus-lab/bag2csv/README.md

-bag2csv.py reads data from ROS bag files.
-The script can display information on the information contained therein, or convert the published messages to CSV files. genericExtractor.m can read these CSV files into a Matlab workspace.
+bagReader.m reads data on a requested topic from a ROS bag file on a given topic.
+This requires ROS to be installed so that the Python helper function can load the ROS utilities for manipulating ROS bag files.